Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 Signing the entire transaction hash is fine if you only want to authorize an input to be spent in a particular transaction.
 However, what if you only know or care about a particular part of a transaction at the time you sign it?

 For example, suppose Alice wants to sell **5 Acme shares** to Bob, in exchange for **10 USD**.
 Alice wants to authorize the transfer of her Acme shares if and only if she receive payment of 10 USD to her own address.
 However, Alice does not care what the other input in the transaction will be — i.e., where the other payment will come from.
-If Alice sends the partially filled transaction to Bob to allow him to fill out the rest, he will have to return it to her to examine and sign.
+If Alice sends the partially filled transaction to Bob to allow him to fill out the rest, he will have to return it to her to examine (verifying that it pays her the 10 USD she expects) and then sign.

-Instead of authorizing a specific transaction, it would be useful if a spender or issuer could authorize any transaction that meets certain criteria.
+Instead of authorizing a specific transaction, it would be useful if a spender or issuer could preauthorize *any* transaction as long as it meets certain criteria.

-To enable this, the control program for Alice’s Acme shares cannot have the simple form described above, which checks a signature against the transaction hash.
-Instead, it should look like this:
+To enable this, the control program for Alice’s Acme shares cannot have the simple form described above, which checks a signature against the transaction hash, since at the time Alice signs it, the transaction is still incomplete and its hash is therefore not yet known.
+Instead, the control program should look like this:

     program AliceAccount(publicKey) {
-    	path spend(signature, program, m, arguments[m]) {
+    	path spend(signature, prog, m, arguments[m]) {
-    		verify checksig(publicKey, program, signature)
+    		verify checksig(publicKey, prog, signature)
-    		verify program(arguments)
+    		verify prog(arguments)
     	}
     }